Jean-Baptiste Philibert Vaillant

 Jean-Baptiste Philibert Vaillant, 1st Comte Vaillant (6 December 1790 – 4 June 1872), born in Dijon, was a Marshal of France.

+Biography

 Vaillant entered the French army in 1809 in the corps of engineers.
 He served in the French invasion of Russia (1812) and the next year became a prisoner of war after the Battle of Kulm.
 During the Hundred Days Vaillant fought at Ligny and Waterloo.
 Vaillant commanded a battalion in the 1830 campaign against Algiers.
 Promoted to lieutenant colonel, he served under Gérard in the expedition into Belgium in 1831.